Poetry

 Available discounted 25% now for preorder from Orange Hat Publishing, in hardcover and paperback (release date: November 15, 2022).

-It’s Considerate to Be Literate about Religion is a book of nonfiction poems and prose for young readers, their parents, and their teachers.
-Along with Cunningham’s award-winning books Dinosaur Name Poems and Your Body Sick and Well: How Do You Know? this new book shares the motif of using the names of things (nomenclature) to introduce topics that otherwise may be unfamiliar, such as the difference between the religious and the secular, or between a devotional approach to practicing a religion and an academic approach to studying religion, or among all the various ways one can be religiously literate and religiously illiterate.
+Winner of the 2023 Benjamin Franklin Award and First place in the Social Change category of the Next Gen Indie Book Awards, It’s Considerate to Be Literate about Religion is a book of nonfiction poems and prose for young readers, their parents, and their teachers.
+Along with Cunningham’s award-winning books Dinosaur Name Poems and Your Body Sick and Well: How Do You Know? this new book shares the motif of using the names of things (nomenclature) to introduce topics that otherwise may be unfamiliar, such as what it means to be religiously literate, the difference between the religious and the secular, or between a devotional approach to practicing a religion and an academic approach to studying religion, is full of helpful examples of all the various ways that we are sometimes religiously illiterate and how, by contrast, to be religiously literate.

 The lyrical nature of the poems and the very engaging pencil illustrations by Susan Detwiler give each topic the traction needed to get youth (and adults) reading right into the poems and on through the expansive “Learn More!” sections that follow each poem.